Why Psychiatry Should Discard the Idea of Free Will

 Psychiatry is a medicine of the mind, yet our common ideas of the mind are wrong

 The illusion of free will was born in the felt experience of individuals, raised on the bosom of faulty philosophy, but has since starved from lack of scientific nourishment.
-Those that claim we possess libertarian free will - that we are consciously free to author our thoughts and actions - are invoking a metaphysical doctrine that a miracle takes place every time someone makes a decision.
+Those who claim we possess libertarian free will—that we are consciously free to author our thoughts and actions—are invoking a metaphysical doctrine that a miracle takes place every time someone makes a decision.
 There is no way for us to reconcile what we know about the world scientifically with the claim that we were free to act differently than we did in the past.
 As neuroscientist Sam Harris has pointed out, “We are not self-caused little gods.”

 I recently wrote an article arguing how the illusion of free will provides a basis for blame and shame in mental illness.
 If the mind is truly free, it is understandable why one would think illness of the mind must also be free; free to change if one chose to do so; free to be prevented from occurring in the first place.

 To see the vast difference in attitude we can look at how we categorise hypertension (high blood pressure).
 Like mood and psychotic disorders, most cases of hypertension have no known cause, only known risk factors.
-However, rather than organic and non-organic, we define high blood pressure as “primary” or “secondary” - primary where a cause is not known, and secondary where a cause is known (e.g. renal artery disease).
-Notice the vocabulary never suggests some cases have no physical cause - they are simply primary.
-Jargon used in other areas of medicine include “idiopathic” (private/peculiar disease) and “cryptogenic” (concealed/hidden production).
+However, rather than organic and non-organic, we define high blood pressure as “primary” or “secondary”—primary where a cause is not known, and secondary where a cause is known (e.g., renal artery disease).
+Notice the vocabulary never suggests some cases have no physical cause—they are simply primary.
+Jargon used in other areas of medicine includes “idiopathic” (private/peculiar disease) and “cryptogenic” (concealed/hidden production).
 Unfortunately, in psychiatry we refer to organic and non-organic, biological and non-biological; some cases have causes, others don’t.

 Not all psychiatrists share this narrow interpretation of the language.
 However, I believe this is a superficial indicator of a common and deep-seated misconception of the mind and brain: Mind-body dualism.
 Dualism is the idea that we consist of physical body ‘stuff’ and immaterial mind ‘stuff’.
 There is an apparently unbridgeable gap between the first- and third-person perspectives, so the mind must be something else.